1. What is secondary breast cancer in the lung?

 Video-assisted thoracoscopic surgery (VATS)

 Video-assisted thoracoscopic surgery (VATS) is a type of operation that allows doctors to see inside the chest and lungs.
 Under general anaesthetic, a thin tube with a built-in camera (known as a thoracoscope) is placed through a small cut in the side of the chest to help the surgeon see inside.
 One or two other small cuts are made in the skin, and surgical instruments can be passed though these.
-It can be used to take tissue from the lung for a biopsy or to treat a pleural effusion.
+It can be used to take tissue from the lung for a or to treat a pleural effusion.

 Many breast cancer trials look at new treatments or different ways of giving existing treatments, such as surgical techniques, chemotherapy, targeted therapies or radiotherapy.
 Your specialist may talk with you about a clinical trial, or if you’re interested in taking part in research you can ask them if there are any clinical trials you’re eligible to enter.